Women's Health/Gender Related Nurse Practitioner Post-Master's Certificate

 On-Campus Requirements

 The Women's Health/Gender Related Nurse Practitioner program produces highly competent, confident, and well prepared advanced nurse practitioners.
-This high-quality degree demands a major commitment of time by advanced practicing nursing students and combines the convenience of rigorous synchronous online didactic classes with a clinical component to effectively teach students to diagnose and manage health promotion and health issues of women from adolescence to older adulthood.** The on-campus visits include:
+This high-quality degree demands a major commitment of time by advanced practicing nursing students and combines the convenience of rigorous synchronous online didactic classes with a clinical component to effectively teach students to diagnose and manage health promotion and health issues of women from adolescence to older adulthood.
+During your time in the program, you will participate in mandatory on-campus and/or virtual intensives.
+The required intensives will be held during clinical courses.
+Exact dates and times will be confirmed with students prior to the term.

 Clinicals